AlaskaDHSS/RFP-ARIES-AutomatedRenewals/ARIES_AUTORENEWAL_RFP.md

-Questions or comments regarding this RFP shall be submitted as issues within this RFP's [GitHub repository](https://github.com/AlaskaDHSS/RFP-ARIES-AutomatedRenewals/issues) no later than 4:00 PM Alaska Prevailing Time on TBD, to allow the State sufficient time to respond.
+Questions or comments regarding this RFP shall be submitted as issues within this RFP's [GitHub repository](https://github.com/AlaskaDHSS/RFP-ARIES-AutomatedRenewals/issues) no later than 4:00 PM Alaska Prevailing Time on Saturday November 27th, to allow the State sufficient time to respond.
 All questions and comments will be publicly available.
 Please add yourself as a watcher on the Automated Renewals RFP [Github Repository](https://github.com/AlaskaDHSS/RFP-ARIES-AutomatedRenewals)